finbourne/lusid-sdk-java/sdk/docs/DataTypesApi.md

     DataTypesApi apiInstance = new DataTypesApi(defaultClient);
-    String scope = "scope_example"; // String | The requested scope of the data types OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The as at of the requested data types Boolean includeSystem = true; // Boolean | Whether to additionally include those data types in the \"system\" scope List<String> sortBy = Arrays.asList(); // List<String> | Optional.
+    String scope = "scope_example"; // String | The requested scope of the data types OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The as at of the requested data types Boolean includeSystem = true; // Boolean | Whether to additionally include those data types in the \"system\" scope List<String> sortBy = Arrays.asList(); // List<String> | Optional.
 Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName
     Integer start = 56; // Integer | Optional.
 When paginating, skip this number of results